Crownstar01/AOA/README.md

 ![image](BI for Flight reporting.jpg)

-The results of the Logistic regression analysis reveal several significant predictors of pregnancy termination in Northen and Southern parts of Nigeria.
+The results of the Logistic regression analysis reveal several significant predictors of pregnancy termination in Northern and Southern parts of Nigeria.

 [Read More](<a href="The Influence of Pregnancy Termination in Nigeria.pdf">Download the full Report here (pdf file)</a>)